 - Excision of the damaged area of cartilage is usually successful but recurrence can occur at the edge of the excised area.

-- A technique of narrow elliptical excision of the skin lesion with shaving of the underlying cartilage appears to be as effective, less invasive and to have similar recurrence rates (around 13.5% after four years or so).
+- Narrow elliptical excision of the skin lesion with shaving of the underlying cartilage appears to be as effective and less invasive, and to have similar recurrence rates (around 13.5% after four years or so).

-- A newer technique is excision by punch biopsy, with full-thickness skin grafting (the 'punch and graft' technique).
+- Excision by punch biopsy, with full-thickness skin grafting (the 'punch and graft' technique).

-- Chondrodermatitis nodularis helicis; Primary Care Dermatology Society, 2013.
+Chondrodermatitis nodularis helicis; Primary Care Dermatology Society (PCDS)